 Stubbing

-A common pattern you'll need when unit testing is mocking out functions and data.
+A common pattern for unit testing is mocking out functions and data.

 Theory

-When writing a unit test you want to be running as little code as possible outside of the unit under test.
-Testing something like a pure function (a function deterministic on it's inputs and producing no side effects) will always follow this pattern.
-However, if you need to test a function or component which has side effects then you'll want to isolate them from the tests.
+When writing a unit test, you want to run as little code as possible outside the unit that you are testing.
+Any test on something like a pure function (a function deterministic on its inputs and producing no side effects) will always follow this pattern.
+However, if you need to test a function or component that has side effects, then you'll want to isolate them from the tests.

 You can use a stub to configure how certain functions and data are returned.